 Atresmedia Publicidad requests copy advice for the spots and, if the copy shows any sign of infringing Atresmedia’s responsible advertising principles, the advertiser concerned is made aware so it can then make the relevant changes and obtain a new copy that satisfies Atresmedia’s broadcasting requirements.
 In 2017, the Advertising and Continuity departments continued to refine the implementation of a final filter to ensure compliance with rules and standards.
 The system draws attention to the conditions raised by the copy advice and does not allow a campaign to be broadcast if negative copy advice is given.

-While Atresmedia Publicidad goes to extreme lengths to prevent any type of incidents from arising in its television advertising, two cases were brought against it in 2017, involving five violations and 613,464 euros in fines for improper television advertising.
+While Atresmedia Publicidad goes to extreme lengths to prevent any type of incidents from arising in its television advertising, one case was brought against it in 2018, involving two violations and 145,147 euros in fines for improper television advertising.
 No fines were received in relation to any other platform.

 One of the actions under way to foster responsible advertising is the move to extend the special watershed on Neox, a channel that shows Neox Kidz children’s programmes.
 Meanwhile, for specialist children’s channel Neox Kidz, advertisers have a multi-platform environment with specific content suitable for children aged 0 to 11, in which they can insert age-appropriate advertising messages.
 Atresmedia is fully compliant with the special watersheds in place across all the main channels.